What Is An Upstand? (And Do You Need One In Your Kitchen?)

 There you have it!
 A quick and easy answer to a question I get asked a lot.

-The only question left now is if you will include an upstand in your new kitchen.
+The only question left now is, will you include an upstand in your new kitchen?